Scalingo/developers-documentation/_scalingo_json_schema/index.md

   (Useful for instance when you've to generate a unique encryption seed key),
   example: `90ffea2d3071e8d86cafb89ff5060883`

-* `template`: will generate an environment variable based on the content of the content of the `template` field, the following tokens will be substituted dynamically by the expected values when surrounded by `%`:
+* `template`: will generate an environment variable based on the content of the `template` field, the following tokens will be substituted dynamically by the expected values when surrounded by `%`:

   * `APP`